rayct/passwd_generator/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to open a pull request or submit an issue.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Legal Code.

 ## About
 This Password Generator application was created using Python and Tkinter by [Your Name].
 It is a simple utility to generate secure passwords easily.